nczempin/ll/index.md

 * different situations (some are already in the foreign country, surrounded by native speakers, some just learn from their couch at home)
 * different backgrounds (any previous contact with the language, knowledge of any related languages?)
 * different goals (some want to become "fluent", some need a certificate to study or work, some just want to read literature)
-* different levels (in spoken and written language, and within that you can differentiate between many other things, for example fluency, pronunciation, being correct in terms of grammar; in written Chinese there are the simple and traditional characters, do you read them, write them, both?, how many characters can you recognize, are they based on useage frequency, on a textbook, on a system that will use simpler characters that later characters will have as parts, and so on...)
+* different levels (in spoken and written language, and within that you can differentiate between many other things, for example fluency, pronunciation, being correct in terms of grammar.
 ### Collecting Ideas/Methods

 So here on this website, I'd like to collect useful tips on how to learn various parts of languages, primarily for my own use.